 In 1971, the Controlled Substances Act became effective and classified marihuana as a Schedule I drug, meaning that it has a high potential for abuse and no accepted medical use in the United States.
 Although this classification made cannabis comparable to peyote and heroin in the eyes of the law and made its use completely illegal, no matter the purpose, it did remove the minimum sentencing related to marijuana possession and distribution enacted in the 50s.

 Since then, different states have passed laws regarding cannabis.
 Nowadays, most states have made medicinal marijuana legal.
 Other state laws have been passed either decriminalizing or legalizing recreational marijuana since.
-The difference between these two is that legalization removes all legal prohibitions, while decriminalization removes the criminal sanctions.
+The difference between these two is that legalization removes all legal prohibitions, while decriminalization removes criminal sanctions.
 So if marijuana is decriminalized in a state, it is still illegal, but simple possession of a small quantity would not be grounds for criminal charges.
-As an example, the first state to decriminalize marijuana was Oregon in 1973 made the possession of less than 1 oz of marijuana not a crime, but a misdemeanor, which carries only a fine of 500 to 1,000 dollars as its penalty.
+As an example, the first state to decriminalize marijuana was Oregon in 1973 made the possession of less than 1 oz of marijuana, not a crime, but a misdemeanor, which carries only a fine of 500 to 1,000 dollars as its penalty.
 In 2012, Colorado became the first state (along with Washington) to legalize marijuana for recreational use.
-It made the recreational use of marijuana legal in the state, although it is still regulated including minimum age for consumption, maximum quantity allowed, license for sale, etc.
+It made the recreational use of marijuana legal in the state, although it is still regulated, including minimum age for consumption, maximum quantity allowed, license for sale, etc.

 Although marijuana is now legal in different states and countries, it doesn't mean it is safer now than it was before.
 Here are some of the warnings the CDC gives: